Robpol86/robpol86.com/docs/posts/2026/2026-07-23-ubuntu-snapshots.md

   - `df`; delete large file from mounted fs; `df` should remain the same
   - Clean; `df` should now shrink
 - Test with a lot of snapshots, revert, make more snapshots, revert.
 How does this complex tree look?
-- Support other distros besides Ubuntu?
-Focus on those that officially support btrfs in their installers.